Digital Photography Tips, Tutorials and Resources

 If you notice a border between your image and the background in Photoshop, go into your menu and select Photoshop > Preferences > Interface.
-Click “None” for your border options on all three of your layers.
+Click “None” for your border options on all of your layers to resolve the problem.

 There you have it!
 Everything you need to know about how to make a background white on Photoshop.
 With these skills, you’ll be able to edit and adjust your images to perfection in no time!